 A few months ago, Twitter opened up their ‘Moments’ platform, allowing users to create a Moment of their own.
 This is part of Twitter’s renewed focus on “what’s happening now”, a collection of news stories based on current events in real time.
-There are other uses for a twitter moment card for marketers, however.
+There are other potential uses for a twitter moment card for marketers, however.
 These include:

 To create a moment in Twitter, follow these steps:

-- Click on the “Moments” tab on Twitter’s Web Interface.
+- Find “Moments” under the “More” tab on Twitter’s Web Interface.

-- Click on the the “Create a new Moment” button in the upper right-hand corner.
+- Click on the lightning bolt with a plus button in the upper right-hand corner to create a new moment.

-- Save the “Moment” URL for later use (similar to Twitter Cards)
+- Save the Moment’s URL for later use

 Similar to Twitter Cards, you can continue to recycle the moment itself in future tweets.
 Note: if you wish to embed the moment itself, you’ll need to swap the “events” portion of the URL with “moments”.

 Here is an example of an embedded Twitter Moment:

 Like Snapchat, Twitter is best at showcasing what is going on NOW.
 Social Media Managers can use the new Twitter Moments feature to curate related tweets around a topic or event.
 Similar to Twitter Cards, the moment URL gives an embedded preview within the Twitter feed.
 This can be useful for daily or weekly events, or perhaps an anthology themed around a topic.